Four-manifolds, geometries and knots: Twist spins of torus knots

+In each of these cases, it follows from Lemma 16.7 that no power of any weight element is central.
+Thus no such knot is a branched twist spin, and the final hypothesis of Theorem 16.5 is not a consequence of the others.

+If $p$, $q$ and $r$ are pairwise relatively prime then $M(p,q,r)$ is an homology sphere and $\pi=\pi\tau_rk_{p,q}$ has a central element which maps to a generator of $\pi/\pi'$.
+Hence $\pi\cong\pi'\times\mathbb{Z}$ and $\pi'$ has weight 1.
+Moreover if $t$ is a generator for the $\mathbb{Z}$ summand then an element $h$ of $\pi'$ is a weight element for $\pi'$ if and only if $ht$ is a weight element for $\pi$.
+This correspondance also gives a bijection between conjugacy classes of such weight elements.
+If we exclude the case $(2,3,5)$ then $\pi'$ has infinitely many distinct weight orbits, and moreover there are weight elements such that no power is central \cite{[Pl83]}.
+Therefore we may obtain many 2-knots whose groups are as in Theorem 16.5 but which are not themselves branched twist spins by surgery on weight elements in $M(p,q,r)\times S^1$.

-We may apply Plotnick's theorem in attempting to understand twist spins of other knots.
-As the arguments are similar to those of Theorems 16.5 and 16.6, except in that the existence of homeomorphisms of finite order and ``homotopy implies isotopy" require different justifications, while the conclusions are less satisfactory, we shall not give prooofs for the following assertions.
+We may apply arguments similar to those of Theorems 16.5 and 16.6 in attempting to understand twist spins of other knots.
+As only the existence of homeomorphisms of finite order and ``homotopy implies isotopy" require different justifications, we shall not give proofs for the following assertions.

-Let $G$ be a 3-knot group such that $G'$ is the fundamental group of a hyperbolic 3-manifold and in which some nonzero power of a weight element is central.
-If the 3-dimensional Poincar\'e conjecture is true then we may use Mostow rigidity to show that $G$ is the group of some branched twist spin $K$ of a simple non-torus knot.
-Moreover if $K_1$ is any other fibred 2-knot with group $G$ and hyperbolic fibre then $M(K_1)$ is homeomorphic to $M(K)$.
-In particular the simple knot and the order of the twist are uniquely determined by $G$.

-Similarly if $G'$ is the fundamental group of a Haken 3-manifold which is not Seifert fibred and the 3-dimensional Poincar\'e conjecture is true then we may use [Zi82] to show that $G$ is the group of some branched twist spin of a prime non-torus knot.
-If moreover all finite group actions on the fibre are geometric the prime knot and the order of the twist are uniquely determined by $G'$ [Zi86].
+Let $G$ be a 3-knot group such that $G'$ is the fundamental group of an aspherical 3-manifold $N$ and in which some nonzero power of a weight element is central.
+Then $N$ is Seifert fibred, hyperbolic or Haken, by Perelman's work \cite{[B-P]}.
+If $N$ is hyperbolic we may use Mostow rigidity to show that $G$ is the group of some branched twist spin $K$ of a simple non-torus knot.
+Moreover, if $K_1$ is another fibred 2-knot with group $G$ and hyperbolic fibre then $M(K_1)$ is homeomorphic to $M(K)$.
+In particular the simple knot and the order of the twist are determined by $G$.
+Similarly if $N$ is Haken, but neither hyperbolic nor Seifert fibred, then we may use \cite{[Zn82]} to show that $G$ is the group of some branched twist spin of a prime non-torus knot.
+Moreover, the prime knot and the order of the twist are determined by $G$ \cite{[Zn86]}, since all finite group actions on $N$ are geometric \cite{[B-P]}.